WHAT IS HOME STRETCH?

-- Disabled: The individual (or head of household) has a disabling health condition(s), such as a diagnosable substance use disorder, serious mental illness, developmental disability, or chronic physical illness or disability that is expected to be of long-continued and indefinite duration and substantially impedes the persons’ ability to live independently.
+- Disability – The head of household has a disabling health condition(s) that is expected to be of long-continued and indefinite duration and substantially impedes the persons’ ability to live independently, such as a diagnosable substance use disorder, serious mental illness, developmental disability, or chronic physical illness or disability.

 Housing Match Documents Include:

 - HOUSING MATCH DOCUMENTATION CHECKLIST – use the checklist to ensure you have completed all the required forms

 - HOUSING PROFILE– Fully completed Housing Profile Form

 - DISABILITY VERIFICATION –Fully completed Verification of Disability Form

 - HOUSING HISTORY– Fully completed Housing History Form